 50. Land administration is one of the areas where corruption can be most pervasive.
 Corruption occurs and has negative impacts in the demarcation of land and in the rolling out of titling schemes; in the design of land use schemes and the identification of land as “underutilized” or “vacant”; in the use of “public purpose” or “eminent domain” provisions to justify expropriation from land; and in the selling or leasing out of land to investors by the Government or community leaders.

 51. States should build up proper accountability mechanisms to prevent corruption on all relevant land policies and should “endeavour to prevent corruption in all forms, at all levels, and in all settings”.
-States should regularly review and monitor policy, legal and organizational frameworks to maintain their effectiveness.
+States should regularly review and monitor policy, legal and organizational frameworks to maintain their effectiveness consistent with the UN Convention against Corruption.
 Implementing agencies and judicial authorities should engage with civil society, user representatives and the broader public to improve services and endeavour to prevent corruption through transparent processes and decision-making.
 States should do so, particularly through consultation, participation and respect for the rule of law and the principles of transparency and accountability.

 D. Peasants’ rights